Part 1: The Child Of Rain

 Run.
 Run.
 Run.

-She had been carrying an infant in her maw while running, her cub and hers alone.
-This wasn’t at all what the she-beast had wanted for her child but she was running out of time and out of options.
-Her fate had been sealed from the moment she left the floating islands.
+She had been carrying an infant in her maw while running.
+It was her cub and hers alone.
+This wasn’t at all what the she-beast had wanted for her child, but she was running out of time and out of options.
+Her fate had been sealed the moment she left the floating islands.
 It was the only safe place she’s ever known, but her child’s fate had only begun and will carry on with or without her mother.
 Sacrifice is all she can give now.

-Looking around keenly the she-beast spotted a nearly hidden hole beneath a large tree, a burrow of sorts.
+Searching with keen eyes the she-beast spotted a nearly hidden hole beneath the base of a large tree, a burrow of sorts.
 Quickly she placed the small cub inside the burrow and with a second glance, she gasped when the cub slowly opened her eyes.
 She had never gotten the chance to see her child’s eyes.
 They were beyond anything beautiful, beyond anything natural.
 Certainly nothing like her own.

 Within an hour the storm had breathed it’s last before finally dying down to a light and gentle rain.
 The wind had all but gone still along with the trees and undergrowth.
 As the hours continued to pass on the sky became littered with stars once more as the clouds retreated, leaving the waxing moon able to cast its faint light across the dark forest.

 The cub remained hidden inside the burrow shivering but somehow still alive.
-She had been drenched in cold rainwater and her body twitched from lack of movement for being halfway stuck in a pool of gunky mud for hours on end.
+She had been drenched in cold rainwater, and her body twitched from lack of movement for being halfway stuck in a pool of gunky mud for hours on end.
 Yet somehow the cub managed to survive.
-Any cub of her age would have perished within the first hour, but that night spoke differently.
+Any cub of her age, let alone size, would have perished within the first hour, but that night spoke differently.
 Surely it had to be the stars watching over her.